Killing of Malice Green: Appeals

-On July 31, 1997, the Michigan Supreme Court granted a new trial for Walter Budzyn, mostly on the grounds of showing the movie Malcolm X (the movie's opening scenes show video of the Rodney King incident) to sequestered jury members while they waited to begin deliberating.
+On July 31, 1997, the Michigan Supreme Court granted a new trial for Budzyn, mostly on the grounds of showing the movie Malcolm X (the movie's opening scenes show video of the Rodney King incident) to sequestered jury members while they waited to begin deliberating.
 It was learned that a political appointee of Mayor Young had made it onto the jury, and she was instrumental in showing the movie to jury members.
 Budzyn was immediately released from prison.
-He was retried, and on March 19, 1998, he was again found guilty of involuntary manslaughter, and in January 1999 the Michigan Court of Appeals reinstated his four-year prison sentence.
+He was retried, and on March 19, 1998, he was again found guilty of involuntary manslaughter.
+In January 1999, the Michigan Court of Appeals instated a four-year prison sentence.
 He had already served the minimum under the first conviction, and was released.

-Larry Nevers' 1997 appeal to the Michigan Supreme Court was denied.
+Nevers' 1997 appeal to the Michigan Supreme Court was denied.
 However, Nevers was successful on his appeal to a federal court, with United States District Judge Lawrence P. Zatkoff overturning the verdict and ordering his release on December 30, 1997.
 Zatkoff cited the showing of Malcolm X and its footage of the Rodney King beating video as creating a "harmful effect" on their verdict decision and thus counted as justification for not only overturning his conviction, but also granting him a writ of habeas corpus.

 In 1999, the United States Court of Appeals for the Sixth Circuit affirmed Zatkoff's decision, with the United Supreme Court afterwards denying the prosecution's bid for a writ of certiorari.
 The appeals court argued that at least one juror in the case was influenced by the perception that a not guilty verdict would lead to riots, threatening the jury's impartiality.
-Nevertheless, Nevers was convicted of involuntary manslaughter in May 2000.
-He was sentenced to 7–15 years in prison.
-In March 2003, this conviction was overturned by the Michigan Court of Appeals, but in September 2003, the Michigan Supreme Court upheld that conviction.
+Nevers was convicted of involuntary manslaughter in May 2000 and sentenced to 7–15 years in prison.
+In March 2003, this conviction was overturned by the Michigan Court of Appeals, but, in September 2003, the Michigan Supreme Court reversed and upheld the conviction.
 On May 13, 2005, Nevers lost a bid to appeal the conviction in federal court.
 During this process, Nevers was treated for lung cancer and was released in 2001 to serve the rest of his sentence at home.